simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

         - Routes traffic based on end-user netowrk latency
     - Failover
         - For Active/Passive setup, monitors health of site. sends traffic to passive site if active fails (is down).
+    - Geolocation
+        - Route traffic based on the user location

 ## VPN
 - VPN allows access from on-prem to aws